RoadieHQ/marketing-site/content/docs/details/validator/index.md

 ## Introduction

 Roadie provides many additional utilities to make your experience with Backstage smoother.
 One of these is the [Backstage Entity Validator](https://github.com/RoadieHQ/backstage-entity-validator).
-With this validator you can confirm that the netity descriptor files you are creating for Backstage conform to the needed format and prerequisites so that the work properly with Backstage and Roadie.
+With this validator you can confirm that the entity descriptor files you are creating for Backstage conform to the needed format and prerequisites so that the work properly with Backstage and Roadie.

 The Entity Validator is enabled automatically when you install the Roadie GitHub app to your GitHub organization.
 The validator automatically checks your pull requests and validates Backstage files included in them.